-To prevent tracking PayPal as referrer and to track the real referrers, you need to add PayPal to the referral exclusion list in Google Analytics.
-And, here’s how to do that in just a few steps.
+To prevent tracking PayPal as the referral source and to track the real referrers, you need to set up a Google Analytics PayPal referral exclusion to ignore it and use the real referral instead.

 When using PayPal as your payment gateway, your customers leave your site and log into PayPal’s website to make a payment.
 After they pay successfully, they return to your site, often to a Thank You page, and the conversion is made.

-Now Google Analytics adds PayPal to referral traffic data because PayPal is the last site user visited before conversion.
+Now, Google Analytics adds PayPal to referral traffic data because PayPal is the last site the user visited before the conversion.
 But the actual referral source is the affiliate website, not PayPal.

 In this way, PayPal takes the place of multiple referral source sites and prevents you from seeing the actual referrers.
 That’s why you should exclude PayPal or any other third-party payment gateway from your referral list.
 Here’s how to do that:

-To add PayPal to your referral exclusion list, you’ll need to click the Admin option at the bottom of the Analytics panel on the left.
+To add PayPal to your referral exclusion list in Universal Analytics, you’ll need to click the Admin option at the bottom of the Analytics panel on the left.

 Navigate to Tracking Info option in the Property section.
 Then, select Referral Exclusion List.